itsallan/SpendSight/README.md

 6. Make sure to configure Supabase for user authentication, storage, and database management:

 ### Set up a new project in Supabase.

-Create a bucket called receipts.
+Create a bucket called `receipts`.
 Run the SQL scripts for the `receipts` and `profiles` tables provided earlier.

 ### How to Use SpendSight
-1. Upload Receipts: After signing up or logging in, start by uploading your receipts.
+1. **Upload Receipts**: After signing up or logging in, start by uploading your receipts.
-2. AI Data Extraction: Watch as OpenAI works its magic by extracting key details.
+2. **AI Data Extraction**: Watch as OpenAI works its magic by extracting key details.
-3. Track Spending: View the extracted details in your personalized dashboard.
+3. **Track Spending**: View the extracted details in your personalized dashboard.
-4. Export as CSV: Want a downloadable record?
+4. **Export as CSV**: Want a downloadable record?
 Export your receipt data in CSV format with one click.
+## Demo

+Check out the deployed [App](https://www.github.com/itsallan)
 ## Authors

 - [allan](https://www.github.com/itsallan)